Georgia (U.S. state): Reconstruction and civil rights

-With white Democrats having regained power in the state legislature, they passed a poll tax in 1877, which disenfranchised many poor black (and some white) people, preventing them from registering.
+Georgia did not re-enter the Union until July 15, 1870, as the last of the former Confederate states to be re-admitted.
+Federal troops would continue to be stationed in the state until the end of the Reconstruction era in 1877.
+With white Democrats having regained power in the state legislature, they passed a poll tax that year which disenfranchised many poor black (and some white) people, preventing them from registering.
 In 1908, the state established a white primary; with the only competitive contests within the Democratic Party, it was another way to exclude black people from politics.
 They constituted 46.7% of the state's population in 1900, but the proportion of Georgia's population that was African American dropped thereafter to 28%, primarily due to tens of thousands leaving the state during the Great Migration.
-According to the Equal Justice Initiative's 2015 report on lynching in the United States (1877–1950), Georgia had 531 deaths, the second-highest total of these extralegal executions of any state in the South.
-The overwhelming number of victims were black and male.
-Political disfranchisement persisted through the mid-1960s, until after Congress passed the Voting Rights Act of 1965.
+In 1910, a secret meeting was held on Jekyll Island, off Georgia's Atlantic coast, to plan for the creation of an American central banking system.
+The decisions made at the meeting resulted in the passing of the Federal Reserve Act of 1913.